 “I, [Name of real person], as person with Signatory Authority, am submitting this report on behalf of [Company Name], with the understanding that the information contained in this report is considered an official submission to Oregon Department of Environmental Quality for purposes of compliance with the Clean Fuels Program (CFP) regulation.
 Furthermore, by submitting this report, I understand that I am bound by, and authenticate this record, and attest to the statements contained within.
 I also understand that submitting or attesting to false statements is prohibited under Oregon law, and may subject me to civil enforcement, criminal enforcement, or both.
 I certify that information supplied herein is correct and that I have the authority to submit this report on behalf of the company named above.
 As a condition of participating in the program, I acknowledge that credits are regulatory instruments that do not constitute personal property, instruments, securities or any other form of property, as provided in OAR 340-253-1005(1)(a).
 Credits and deficit calculations are subject to the provisions of OAR 340-253-0670, under which DEQ may, without limitation, correct errors should a regulated party or credit generator not do so themselves, place holds on credits and/or accounts as part of an inquiry, and invalidate credits or fuel pathway codes that were illegitimately generated or otherwise created in error.
 I acknowledge that DEQ may, at its discretion, place a hold on credits and accounts while DEQ undertakes any inquiry regarding such credits or accounts.
 Suspension, revocation, and/or modification actions by DEQ may be contested as provided under Oregon law.”

-Statutory/Other Authority: ORS 468.020, 468A.275 & Sections 160, 161, 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) Statutes/Other Implemented: ORS 468A.275 & Sections 159 through 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) History: DEQ 27-2017, amend filed 11/17/2017, effective 11/17/2017 DEQ 13-2015, f.
+Statutory/Other Authority: ORS 468.020, ORS 468A.265 through 277 Statutes/Other Implemented: ORS 468A.265 through 277 History: DEQ 27-2017, amend filed 11/17/2017, effective 11/17/2017 DEQ 13-2015, f.
 12-10-15, cert. ef.
 1-1-16 DEQ 3-2015, f.
 1-8-15, cert. ef.
 2-1-15 DEQ 8-2014, f. & cert. ef.
 6-26-14 DEQ 15-2013(Temp), f.
 12-20-13, cert. ef.
 1-1-14 thru 6-30-14 DEQ 8-2012, f. & cert. ef.
 12-11-12

 340-253-0640 Specific Requirements for Reporting